Solving sufficient and necessary conditions on the LSAT

+There's nothing more dreaded and feared on the Law School Admission Test (LSAT) than sufficient and necessary conditions.
 One of the most common reactions when I bring up formal logic with new students is a groan.
 Perhaps a heavy sigh.
 It is often considered one of the hardest, least approachable components of the LSAT.
-But that is frequently because of how it is taught.
+And yet it appears on dozens of questions in an individual test, within passages, wrong answers, right answers, question prompts, and more.
+But I truly believe it is only considered so difficult because of how it is taught.
 I don't find sufficient and necessary conditions to be complicated, and teaching them as simple concepts really helps students understand.

 First, what is formal logic?
 Formal logic, or conditional causation, is anything on the LSAT that is defined as always true.
 It is the most powerful structure because it only deals in certainties.
 We don't really have such things in real life.
 This is what separates the LSAT from reality and what allows you to be tested on logic: the concept of certainties.
 So formal logic exists whenever a causative relationship is absolute and generalizable.
 In other words, "all dogs eat bananas" is formal logic because it is absolute, whereas "some cats eat cherries" is not.